Shortcomings in the Understanding of Why Cosmological Perturbations Look Classical: Cosmology and Views on Quantum Physics

+\item {\bf e) } {\it Quantum physics as a complete description of the world.} The view that quantum mechanics faces no open issues and that, in particular, the measurement problem has been solved.
 Among the holders of these views one can further identify two main currents: those that subscribe to ideas along the so called "many world interpretation of quantum mechanics" and consider this to be a solution to the measurement problem, and those that hold a view that the measurement problem in quantum mechanics has been solved by the consideration of "decoherence".
-Let us first note that the many world interpretation does very little to ameliorate the measurement problem, as there is a mapping between what in that approach would be called the splittings of worlds, and what would be called "measurements" in the Copenhagen interpretation.
+Let us first note that the many world interpretation does very little to ameliorate the measurement problem, as there is a mapping between what in that approach would be called the ``splittings of worlds"\footnote{It often claimed that there are no "splitting of the world " in the many world interpretation, but the fact of the matter is that whenever people make use of it they can not avoid talking about things such as "our branch", "the realms we perceive" or other notions that implicitly make use of a notion that is essentially just that a "world splitting".
+One can see this in each specific application of the idea, by focussing on the complete description of what one would take as " the relevant state describing our reality" and following it in time backwards and forwards.
+In the inflationary situation at hand, this is easily done, by focussing on the symmetry of the state describing the quantum fields.} and what would be called "measurements" in the Copenhagen interpretation.
 Thus every question that can be made in the latter interpretation has a corresponding one in the many worlds interpretation.
 For the case of the measurement problem the issues would be: When does a world splitting occur?
 Why, and under what circumstances does it occur?
 What constitutes a trigger?
+Finally we should mention the proposal for generalization of quantum physics using a scheme based on the realms of decoherent coarse grained histories proposed by J. Hartle \cite{Hartle1}, and related ones, an approach that we will consider briefly in section VII. \end{itemize}

-Concerning the decoherence mechanism as a solution to the measurement problem, we would like to start by quoting the postures that in these regards are held by several people that have considered the issue at length, in order to dispel the widespread notion that such is the consensus view:
+Next, as it seems to be the most widely held view on the way of addressing our problem, we shall consider the decoherence ``solution" in more detail.